Hypfer/Cybele/docs/devices/BatteryPoweredDevice.md

 `disconnectAfterFetch` determine if this module should disconnect after fetching battery information Beacons will usually stop advertising while being connected so not disconnecting might break things

-`delayAfterConnect` time to wait for the battery interface to become available before reading in milliseconds
+`maxDelayAfterConnect` maximum time to wait for the battery interface to become available in milliseconds

 ## MQTT